Proof of Functional Correctness¶

 already the maximal integer value.

-loop's body (property INSIDE seen in section Loop Invariants).
-Unfortunately, GNATprove will fail to verify that the invariant
+the loop's body (property INSIDE seen in section Loop Invariants).
+Unfortunately, GNATprove fails to verify that the invariant

 J is in

 iteration isn't enough to prove it'll remain so in the next iteration.
 We

 J to the value of the loop index

 We now consider a version of

 the same bounds.
 We want to prove that

 Max_Array returns an array of

 the maximum values of both its arguments at each index.